TimyStream/GoogleDuo/README.md

 ## Google Duo
-### Google Duo is a Google Server for Audo and Video Calls over the Network with End to End Encryption.
+### Google Duo is a Google Service for Audio and Video Calls over the Network with End to End Encryption.

 #### Available here: https://duo.google.com/